-Any one of the forty-two (42) units in the Development that receives an operating subsidy and is operated as public housing in accordance with a Regulatory and Operating Agreement between the Owner of such portion of the Development and AMHA.
-All Public Housing Units will also be subject to all requirements of the LIHTC Program.
+Any one of the 49 units in Phase 1, the 23 units in Phase 4, the 36 units in Phase 5 or the 20 units at EVS that receives an operating subsidy and is operated as public housing in accordance with a Regulatory and Operating Agreement between the Owner and AMHA.
+Public Housing Units in Phase 1, Phase 4, Phase 5, and EVS will also be subject to all requirements of the LIHTC Program.